Program

 Dance on Screen has been a part of the MO curriculum since its inception and offers a new platform for students to explore and refine their creative interests.
 Students work individually and collectively behind and in front of the camera and with editing programs.
 They work with a variety of directives as well as create their own works supported by professionals.
 They learn new ways in which to collaborate and to disseminate their ideas, and come to consider sound, space, and dance in new ways.
 Each year a selection of dance on screen projects are shared at the year end performances and MO Sunset Screening.

 Mentorship, Assessment & Career Navigation are ongoing activities that incorporate group dialogue, meetings, written assignments, and directed study.
-Each student receives a minimum of three individual meetings with the Directors in addition to group meetings, and personal feedback from faculty who watch class and who integrate feedback into their classes.
+Each student receives a minimum of four individual meetings with the Directors in addition to group meetings, and personal feedback from faculty who watch class and who integrate feedback into their classes.
 Students learn to understand the demands inherent in each course and to relate them across their multi-year development.
 Students develop their goals, personal regimens, and critical self-assessments alongside their mentors.
 Dialogue, writing, and creative tasks empower students to take charge of their own progress through productive self-assessment.

 The Graduate “Focus Group” offers programming for the third- and fourth-year students to further develop their own practice and amplify the practicum to match professional process.
 Activity is planned in collaboration with the students and designed to support their individual interests and needs.
 They prioritize their resources, drive their own process, bring their questions together for peer research, facilitate their own showings and feedback, and select their own mentors.
 Upon graduation, students’ portfolios include four to eight video projects, substantial solo and group material created by themselves, over 15 excerpts of professional repertoire, and over ten creations by professionals including solos, duets, ensemble, improvised, and evening-length works.
 A large collection of written work span their four-year development.
 With the assistance of mentors, they develop their choreographic voices and tools as well as their own regimens in physical therapy, improvisation, movement generation, and reflection.
 Collective writing, artistic statements, developmental questions, and dialogue help students to build a verbal and written language to support their physical one.